-Behind all this no-care-for-the-world musings, this didn’t stop me from going to the opening at the Other Criteria gallery in the beginning of January hoping to meet the man.
-I’d be a hypocrite if I say, I wouldn’t be starstruck.
-He is after all, Damien Hirst, the richest living British artist and one who can command just about £1 million for a spot painting.
-It is depressing to know that I could create circles all day and still nobody will give me a penny.
+Behind all these no-care-for-the-world musings, this didn't stop me from going to the opening at the [Other Criteria gallery at the beginning of January hoping to meet the man.
+I'd be a hypocrite if I say, I wouldn't be starstruck.
+He is, after all, Damien Hirst, the richest living British artist and one who can command just about £1 million for a spot painting.
+It is depressing to know that I could create circles all day and still, nobody will give me a penny.

-And probably – aside from the audacity of his past works – Damien Hirst’s other great contribution to art is creating the status for super rich and bankable artists, making art suddenly an important and viable profession.
+And probably – aside from the audacity of his past works – Damien Hirst's other great contribution to art is creating the status for the super-rich and bankable artists, making art suddenly an important and viable profession.
 Becoming an artist has suddenly become not just for the creatively passionate, but a real trade where business and strategy are part of the game.

 In my mind, Damien Hirst knows how to make art that stirs discussion but also stirs pockets.

 And whether he is a great artist or not, the fact that people have strong opinions about Damien's art is an indication of his ingenuity.
 When I saw his spot paintings at Other Criteria and also at the Gagosian on Britannia Street, I forgot all the brouhaha about his assistants doing the legwork for his paintings.
 What I really wanted to know was what drove him to suddenly abandon his preoccupation with death and immortality and jump to the joy of painting circles.

 He mentioned once that the concept of immortality is a dead-end.
 I just want to ask what could possibly be next after these dots.
 How will he get out of it?
 What's going to be next for Damien Hirst?
 If immortality has ended for him and these dots provide his transition as an artist, what could possibly be his next direction?